richelbilderbeek/awk_course/docs/trash/hello_awk.md

 - Create a file called `hello_world.awk`, with the 'Hello, world!' example code
 - Run the AWK script using `awk -f hello_world.awk`

-### Exercise 2: run AWK from the command-line using single qutes
+### Exercise 2: run AWK from the command-line using single quotes

 !!!- info "Learning objectives"